AITestingOrg/calculation-service/README.md

 More information on setting up the proper go environment can be found in the [official documentation](https://golang.org/doc/install).

 ### Running

-To run the service **locally**, make sure to have the gmaps-adapter running and then continue with these steps:
+To run the service **locally**, for now, make sure to have the gmaps-adapter running and then continue with these steps:
   - In the root directory, run `go get -u github.com/gorilla/mux`.
   - Afterwards run `go build`.
   - Then lastly run `./calculation-service`.